The UK Employee Ownership Trust

 almost 30 years working actively in the ESOP (“Employee Stock Ownership Plan”) space in the United States.
 His experience is split almost evenly between financing ESOP change of control transactions as a lender and structuring and raising capital to support the transactions as an investment banker.

 He was a long-term member of the ESOP Association in the United States, where he served on the Advisory Committee on Finance for many years, He is also a member of the National Center for Employee Ownership.
 Garry has spoken at numerous conferences on a wide variety of employee ownership topics throughout his career.

 The book was launched in July 2016.
-Malcolm Hurlston, chairman of the Employee Share Ownership Centre joined Nigel Mason, RM2 director and Garry Karch, managing partner to give a few words about employee ownership in the UK.
+Malcolm Hurlston (CBE), chairman of the Employee Share Ownership Centre joined Nigel Mason and Garry Karch to give a few words about employee ownership in the UK.